 There was a time Brian Hoyer was supposedly going to be the next big thing.

 But then Lombardi was put in charge of a front office.
-He is Cleveland's general manager.
+He's Cleveland's general manager.
 And the Browns picked up Hoyer as soon as he was available, days after the Cardinals cut him.
-It wasn't a bad pickup considering Lombardi likes him and there was minimal investment.
-But now he's starting at quarterback for Cleveland this week, which might be a reach.
+It wasn't a bad pickup considering Lombardi likes him and there was a very minimal investment.
+But now he's starting at quarterback for Cleveland this week, which might be a bit of a reach.

 Brandon Weeden is out with a thumb injury this week against Minnesota and he'll be replaced by Hoyer, who nearly was out of football all of last season and was cut by Arizona this May.
 The Cardinals kept overmatched Ryan Lindley on the roster instead, so there isn't much Hoyer hysteria outside of Cleveland.